personatopone/an-anime-recommendation-system/README.md

 Click Terminal -> New Terminal.
 Enter the following corresponding commands in the command box

+If you want to run the animation recommendation website successfully.
+Only input the first command(npm install) and the second command(npm run serve).

 ## Project setup
 ```
 npm install(only first need)